SoaringMoon/WaifuNetwork/Archive/Threads/C General.md

 The attribute deprecated can now be used on namespaces too.

 The ABI of passing and returning certain C++ classes by value changed on several targets in GCC 10, including AArch64, ARM, PowerPC ELFv2, S/390 and Itanium.
 These changes affect classes with a zero-sized subobject (an empty base class, or data member with the [[no_unique_address]] attribute) where all other non-static data members have the same type (this is called a "homogeneous aggregate" in some ABI specifications, or if there is only one such member, a "single element").
 In -std=c++17 and -std=c++20 modes, classes with an empty base class were not considered to have a single element or to be a homogeneous aggregate, and so could be passed differently (in the wrong registers or at the wrong stack address).
 This could make code compiled with -std=c++17 and -std=c++14 ABI incompatible.
 This has been corrected and the empty bases are ignored in those ABI decisions, so functions compiled with -std=c++14 and -std=c++17 are now ABI compatible again.
 Example: struct empty {}; struct S : empty { float f; }; void f(S);.
 Similarly, in classes containing non-static data members with empty class types using the C++20 [[no_unique_address]] attribute, those members weren't ignored in the ABI argument passing decisions as they should be.
-Both of these ABI changes are now diagnosed with -Wpsabi.[/code]
+Both of these ABI changes are now diagnosed with -Wpsabi.```

 # 104
 >>3187